modernish/modernish/README.md

   expansion (globbing) to the *path* name(s) given *(but **not** to any patterns in the *find-expression*, which are passed on to the `find` utility as given)*.
 All *path* names are taken as patterns, whether or not they contain any wildcard characters.
-Expanded pathnames starting with `-` automatically get `./` prepended to keep `find` from misparsing them as expression primaries.
+If any pathnames resulting from the expansion start with `-` or are identical to `!` or `(`, they automatically get `./` prepended to keep `find` from misparsing them as expression operands.
 Non-matching patterns are treated as follows:
-    * `--glob`: Any pattern not matching an existing path will output a warning to standard error and set the loop's exit status to 103, even if other existing paths are processed successfully.
+    * `--glob`: Any pattern not matching an existing path will output a warning to standard error and set the loop's exit status to 103 upon normal completion, even if other existing paths are processed successfully.
 If none match, the loop will not iterate.
     * `--fglob`: All patterns must match.
 Any nonexistent path terminates the program.
 Use this if your program would not work if there are no paths to search in.